Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 * 128 || whoami
 * 128 && whoami

 After trying the first two options in the bullet list above, I got the same error page as the screenshot above when I tried testing the form for an SQL injection vulnerability.
 However, when I tried the last option in the bullet list, I noticed the output was different.
-The whoami command ran successfully, which confirms that this page is vulnerable to a command injection attack.
+The whoami command ran successfully.

 ![Vulnerability Discovery-2](https://github.com/user-attachments/assets/aaac689c-b21f-4bc5-a893-7e589b7c52cc)